-IAS 32 Financial Instruments: Presentation (IAS 32) addresses this classification process.
-Although IAS 32's approach is founded upon principles, its outcomes sometimes seem surprising.
-This is partly because, unlike previous practice in many jurisdictions around the world, IAS 32 does not look to the legal form of instruments.
-Instead, it focuses on the instruments' contractual obligations.
+IAS 32 'Financial Instruments: Presentation' (IAS 32) addresses this classification process.
+Although IAS 32's approach is founded upon principles, its outcomes can sometime seem surprising.
+This is partly because, unlike previous practice in many jurisdictions around the world, IAS 32 does not look to the legal form of an instrument.
+Instead, it focuses on the instrument's contractual obligations.
 Identifying the substance of the relevant obligations can itself be challenging, reflecting the huge variety of instruments issued by different types of entities around the world.
-Moreover, these principles sometimes result in instruments that intuitively seem like equity being accounted for as liabilities.
+Moreover, these principles sometime result in instruments that intuitively seem like equity being accounted for as liabilities.
+As a result, the IASB has made some amendments to the Standard which depart from its core principles, further complicating the classification process.